Where to stay in Sao Paulo? Check below our guide to the best areas to stay in South America’s largest and wealthiest metropolis

 Sao Paulo is one of the most expensive cities in South America, but it has a low to moderate cost of living when compared to big cities in the US or Western Europe.

-Accommodation in Sao Paulo is widely available, and the prices will depend a lot on the location.
+Accommodation is widely available, and the prices will depend a lot on the location.
 The closer you get to the center, consequently the more expensive your accommodation will be.
 However, as Sao Paulo is pretty diverse and even its center is rather spread out, you will be able to find accommodations to all budgets in most central areas of the city.

 Best Time to Visit Sao Paulo